 - Add the crab meat to the mixture and gently fold it into the sauce.
 Don’t mix it in completely.

-- Add the cracker crumbs and parsley to the crab meat mixture and continue to gently mix the ingredients until the cracker crumbs have been incorporated into the crab meat mixture.
+- Add the cracker crumbs and parsley to the crab meat mixture and continue to gently mix the ingredients until the cracker crumbs are incorporated.
 Be careful not to break up the crab meat.

 - Cover the crab meat mixture and refrigerate for at least 30 minutes.

-- Divide the crab cake mixture into six portions (you can use an ice cream scoop to portion the crab cake mixture).
-Form the crab cakes into round, slightly flattened cakes and place crab cakes on a baking sheet lined with parchment paper.
+- Divide the crab cake mixture into six portions (you can use an ice cream scoop to portion the mixture).
+Form the crab cakes into round, slightly flattened cakes and place them on a baking sheet lined with parchment paper.

 - Refrigerate the crab cakes until ready to bake.